aissatech/angel-eats/README.md

 https://uakk44f05490.aissatech.koding.io

-(for problems with the VM on updating some files, the site has a better view on the FirebaseApp location: https://koding-hack.firebaseapp.com/)
+(for problems with the VM on updating some files, the site has a better view on the FirebaseApp location: <br>
+https://koding-hack.firebaseapp.com/)

 | ![aissatech](https://github.com/aissatech/angel-eats/blob/master/img/screenshots/1.png)